jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 }
 ```

+Using synchronized works but can bottleneck under heavy access.
+A `ConcurrentHashMap.computeIfAbsent` or `compute` version, as shown later, provides better scalability.

 ## Memory Leaks
 [Singleton's Memory Leak issue](https://jhumelsine.github.io/2025/10/31/singleton.html#memory-leaks) is minor.
 However, it could become a major issue with Flyweight, since there is an unlimited number of keys that could be requested.
 This is sort of ironic, since the point of Flyweight is to reduce memory consumption.

 The GoF don't really address the concern.
 If anything, they state that there is no concern.
-Here's exactly what they state about memory reclaimation:
+Here's what they state about memory reclamation:
 >Sharability also implies some form of reference counting or garbage collection to reclaim a flyweight’s storage when it’s no longer needed.
 However, neither is necessary if the number of flyweights is fixed and small (e.g., flyweights for the ASCII character set).
 In that case, the flyweights are worth keeping around permanently.

 Unless you know for sure that the number of flyweight instances are fixed and small, I'd prefer some sort of flyweight clean up.
 Instances can be released when there are no more references to them.
 For some languages, such as C++, this responsibility is mostly upon the developer.
 For other languages, such as Java, the environment will manage this and perform garbage collection when needed.